 - Join our Facebook group to be the first to know up to date details about the fair including employers attending, presentation/talk details and arrangements for the day.

-How to make the most of my time on the day
+Make the most of your time on the day

 Ensure you have plenty of time.
 With over 170 employers, the fair can be busy.
 Leave plenty of time to see the employers you are most interested in.
 Some employers will be very popular and you may need to wait to speak to someone.